Toni Amor

-Antonio "Toni" Amor Fernández (born 6 November 1976) is a Spanish assistant manager of Liga MX club Monterrey.
+Antonio "Toni" Amor Fernández (born 6 November 1976) is a Spanish football manager who is the current assistant manager of the Mexico national team.

 Coaching career

 Born Palma, Mallorca, Balearic Islands, Amor was a player but retired at the age of 23.
 He then became a manager of UD Arenal's youth setup, subsequently working with the reserve team before being appointed first team manager in 2003, aged just 26.

 In April 2005, Amor agreed to join CD Atlético Baleares as their manager, achieving promotion to Tercera División in his first season and finishing sixth in his second, one point shy of the play-offs.
 On 26 July 2007, he was named Jaume Bauzà's assistant at RCD Mallorca B.

 In 2010, Amor left the Bermellones and was appointed manager of CD San Francisco's Juvenil A squad.
 He left the latter club the following February, and in May, he moved abroad after being named technical director at Al-Wasl FC.

 In April 2014, Amor signed for Al-Hilal FC, being named Sami Al-Jaber's assistant.
 He continued to work as an assistant at Al-Wahda FC and Al-Shabab Riyadh before returning to his home country in September 2017, after being appointed manager of UD Ibiza.

 On 18 April 2018, Amor was sacked from Ibiza, and subsequently returned to his former club Arenal to work as a technical director.
 On 4 November of the following year, he was named Javier Aguirre's assistant at La Liga side CD Leganés.
+He followed Aguirre to CF Monterrey, RCD Mallorca and the Mexico national team, always as his assistant.